tejasb767-dot/trade-opportunities-api/README.md

 ## Project Overview

-Trade Opportunities API is a FastAPI-based backend application that analyzes stock market sectors using real-time news data and AI.
+Trade Opportunities API is a FastAPI-based backend application that analyzes stock market sectors using real-time financial news data and AI.

-The API fetches financial news related to a given sector, processes the data using an AI model, and returns a structured market analysis report.
+The API searches for market news related to a given sector, sends the collected data to an AI model (Groq), and returns a structured market analysis report.

-The generated report can also be saved as a Markdown (.md) file and downloaded by the user.
+The report can also be saved as a Markdown (.md) file and downloaded by the user.

-This project demonstrates backend API development, external API integration, AI-based analysis, and security implementation.
+This project demonstrates backend API development, external API integration, AI-based analysis, authentication, rate limiting, and secure environment handling.

 ## Features

 - FastAPI backend
 - Sector-based market analysis
-- External news API integration
+- External News API integration
-- AI analysis using Groq
+- AI analysis using Groq API
 - Structured JSON response
 - Markdown report generation
 - Downloadable report file
 - API key authentication
-- Rate limiting
+- Rate limiting (SlowAPI)
 - Input validation
-- Logging
+- Logging enabled
+- Secure environment variables (.env)

 ## API Endpoints

 ### Analyze Sector

 GET /analyze/{sector}

-Returns structured market analysis.
+Returns structured market analysis for a sector.

 Example: